Fishing Panama at SFPIL

-Welcome to the “ground zero” of Fishing Panama
+Welcome to the “ground zero” of Panama’s World Class Fishery

 Panama’s Gulf of Chiriqui is one of the premier saltwater sport fishing destinations in the world!
 A remote tropical environment, home to more than 20 Pelagic and Inshore game fish species.
 No big industrial commercial fishing operations, and governmental protection of all billfish are a few of the reasons why fishing Panama is so great.
-Epic Marlin and Tuna action at nearby Hannibal Bank and awesome Inshore fishing right at our doorstep are reasons why Propiedad de Paradise Lodge is the ideal island location.
+Epic Marlin and Tuna action at nearby Hannibal Bank and awesome Inshore fishing right at our doorstep are just a couple of reasons why Sport Fish Panama Island Lodge is the ideal island location.

 Why is Fishing Panama in the Gulf of Chiriqui So Unique?